-Each SCCA RallyCross Event must submit a SCCA RallyCross Sanction/Insurance Application and a RallyCross Safety Plan.
-These forms must arrive at the SCCA Rally Department at least 14 days prior to the event or a late fee will be assessed.
+Each SCCA RallyCross Event must submit a SCCA RallyCross Sanction Application and a RallyCross Safety Plan approved by the Divisional RallyCross Steward to the SCCA National office at sanction@scca.com at least 14 days prior to the event.
+A late fee will be assessed for sanction requests submitted less than 14 days prior to the event.